-Nebraska Workforce Trends is monthly news magazine containing information about the Nebraska economy with feature articles spotlighting the uses of labor market information.
-Nebraska Workforce Trends is an online only publication.
+Nebraska Workforce Trends is a monthly news magazine containing information about the Nebraska economy with feature articles spotlighting the uses of labor market information.
+Nebraska Workforce Trends is an online-only publication.

 Nebraska Labor Availability Studies

 "Labor availability" describes how many people within a given area are available and willing to take on a new job.
-The Nebraska Departments of Economic Development and Labor have collaborated on projects designed to measure labor availability in selected regions of Nebraska.
+The Nebraska Departments of Economic Development and Labor and the University of Nebraska-Lincoln Bureau of Business Research and Bureau of Sociological Research have collaborated on this research project designed to measure local labor availability and the needs of businesses in selected regions of Nebraska.

-Contain a variety of labor market information, including a demographic review, labor force data, employment by industry and occupation, and employment projections.
+Previously known as the Regional Review, contains a variety of statewide labor market information, including a demographic review, education, labor force data, employment by industry and occupation, and employment projections.

 The occupational profiles provide a career overview of an occupation in Nebraska.
-Each profile features general information about the occupation including knowledge, skills, and abilities combined with wages and the projected job outlook.
+Each profile features general information about the occupation combined with wages and the projected job outlook.

 Science, Technology, Engineering, and Math (STEM) Occupations Poster

-This poster highlights select Science, Technology, Engineering, and Math (STEM) Occupation in Nebraska.
+This poster highlights select Science, Technology, Engineering, and Math (STEM) Occupations in Nebraska.
 Annual Openings, wages, and typical educational requirement data is provided for each occupation.